Ultimate Guide To WordPress RSS

 (Select and copy your category URL …)

-The RSS feed will now only contain content published in that particular category …
+The category feed will now only include content posted under that particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.